 There shall be a Terminal Examination of 75 Marks at the end of the Semester.
-The Examination Paper shall consist of Three Sections.
+The Examination Paper shall consist of Three Sections:-

-Section 'A' shall comprise TenQuestions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit)

-Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
+- Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
+The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit) - ➤ Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing at least one from Unit-I to V.
+The Examiner will set questions on this section choosing at least one from Unit-I to V. - Section 'C' shall comprise Four Questions (to be answered in 500 Words each) from Unit-I to V, out of which the Candidate shall attempt any Two.
+Each question shall carry 15 Marks.

-Modern British Literature Course Code-FA- ENG- CC-302
+Modern British Literature Course Code-FA- ENG- CC-301

-- To familiarize the students with the socio cultural impulses that shaped the twentieth century English Society - To introduce and examine the various movements that dominated the literature, culture and arts of the country which produced significant shifts in the patterns of thoughts and living - To introduce students to the diverse literary and intellectual trends of the twentieth century
+- To familiarize the students with the socio cultural impulses that shaped the twentieth century English Society. - To enable the students' understanding of the various movements that dominated the literature, culture and arts of the country which produced significant shifts in the patterns of thoughts and living. - To introduce students to the diverse literary and intellectual trends of the twentieth Century.

-- Understand the features of Modernism and explore 'how the Age affected the literature and the various genres' - Demonstrate knowledge of the major movements that influenced British and European Literature - Evaluate critically the texts in terms of their stylistic features
+- Understand the features of Modernism and explore 'how the Age affected the literature and the various genres'. - Demonstrate knowledge of the major movements that influenced British and European Literature. - Evaluate critically the texts in terms of their stylistic features.

-W.B Yeats : Sailing to Byzantium, Easter 1916 Dylan Thomas : Fern Hill, This Bread I Break
+\W.B Yeats : Sailing to Byzantium, Easter 1916 \Dylan Thomas : Fern Hill, This Bread I Break

-W.H.
+\W.H.
 Auden : September 1, 1939

-George Orwell : The Politics of the English Language, Shooting an Elephant
+\George Orwell : The Politics of the English Language, Shooting an Elephant